-The Board meets on a weekly basis and resolutions are passed by a majority of the votes cast.
+The Board meets when there are issues that fall[] under decision making of de Volksholding and decides by a majority of votes cast.
 Because of the personal union, meetings of the boards of de Volksbank and de Volksholding are combined.